-- 1. The student has committed one or more violations of law or provisions of this section, and - 2.
-That summary suspension of said student is necessary for the protection of the student, other students or persons on college facilities, college property, the educational process, or to restore order to the campus, and e) A student who is suspended or otherwise disciplined shall be provided with a written copy of the chief student services officer or designee's findings of fact and conclusions, and president's express agreement, which constituted probable cause to believe that the conditions for summary suspension existed.
+- e) A student who is suspended or otherwise disciplined shall be provided with a written copy of the chief student services officer or designee's findings of fact and conclusions, and president's express agreement, which constituted probable cause to believe that the conditions for summary suspension existed.
 The student suspended under this rule shall be served a copy of the notice of suspension in person or by registered mail to said student's last known address within three working days following the conclusion of the summary suspension hearing.
-The notice of suspension shall state the duration of the suspension or nature of other disciplinary action and the conditions under which the suspension may be terminated.

-3. Such violation or violations of the law or of provisions of this section constitute grounds for disciplinary action, then the chief student services officer or designee may, with the written approval of the president, continue to suspend such student from the college and may impose any other disciplinary action as appropriate f) The chief student services officer or designee is authorized to enforce the suspension of the summarily suspended student in the event the student has been served the notice requirement and fails to appear at the time designated for the summary suspension proceeding.

-g) Any student aggrieved by an order issued at the summary suspension proceeding may appeal through written copy to the discipline review board.
-No such appeal shall be entertained, unless:

-I. The student has first appeared at the student hearing in accordance with subsection (7.c) of this section.

-- II.
-The student has been officially notified of the outcome of the hearing. - III.
-Summary suspension or other disciplinary sanction has been upheld, and - IV.
-The appeal conforms to the standards set forth in WAC 132W-109.
+The notice of suspension shall state the duration of the suspension or nature of other disciplinary action and the conditions under which the suspension may be terminated. - f) The chief student services officer or designee is authorized to enforce the suspension of the summarily suspended student in the event the student has been served the notice requirement and fails to appear at the time designated for the summary suspension proceeding. - g) Any student aggrieved by an order issued at the summary suspension proceeding may appeal through written copy to the discipline review board.
+No such appeal shall be entertained, unless: - I. The student has first appeared at the student hearing in accordance with subsection (7.c) of this section. - The student has been officially notified of the outcome of the hearing. - II Summary suspension or other disciplinary sanction has been upheld, and - IV The appeal conforms to the standards set forth in WAC 132W-109.
 The discipline review board shall, within five working days, conduct a formal hearing in the manner described in WAC 132W-109.

-C. VIOLATIONS OF LAW AND COLLEGE REGULATIONS
+E. VIOLATIONS OF LAW AND COLLEGE REGULATIONS